-“TDEA is implementing the Strengthening Electoral and Legislative Processes (SELP): Women NIC and Voter Registration joint campaign of the Election Commission of Pakistan (ECP) and National Database and Registration Authority (NADRA) across Pakistan.
-The objective of the project is to reduce the gender gap on the electoral rolls by registering eligible age women.
+TDEA is implementing the joint Election Commission of Pakistan (ECP) and National Database and Registration Authority (NADRA) Women’s NIC and Voter Registration Campaign (WNVRC) through the support of UNDP’s Strengthening Electoral and Legislative Processes (SELP) project in Pakistan.
+The objective of the project is to reduce the gender gap on electoral rolls by registering women of eligible ages.

-These districts have been selected keeping in view the provisions of Section 47 (2) of the Elections Act, 2017 that requires special measures by the ECP in national and provincial assembly constituencies where the gap between the male and female voters is more than 10 percent.”
+These districts have been selected, keeping in view, the provisions of Section 47 (2) of the Elections Act, 2017 that requires special measures by the ECP in national and provincial assembly constituencies where the gap between the male and female voters is more than 10 percent.